Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Experimental Details

-\paragraph{TeamOpt} This task is to organise a team consisting of the most diverse skill sets of members \cite{wan2023bayesian}.
+\paragraph{TeamOpt} This task is to organise a team consisting of the most diverse skill sets of members \citep{wan2023bayesian}.
 The objective is measured by the entropy of the skills of members, assuming the optimal team is when each member is specialised in one skill, and the whole skill distribution is close to uniform.
 Such teams are positioned on the node of the supergraph, of which edge is the similarity between teams defined as the Jaccord index.
 The constraints are interpersonal relationships.
 Every combination of two individuals from $N$ candidates has unobservable hidden continuous likability from 0 to 1.
 The first is the mean likability constraint, which is the mean of likeability between all possible combinations of members that should be larger than equal-chance.
 The second is the tragedy-avoidance constraint, which is a binary judge that none of them has a likability lower than a threshold.
 The third is a flat-relationship constraint, which assumes an entropy of likability must be higher than a threshold.
-As likability is unobservable, a decision-maker needs to seek advice for many colleagues who partially know each constraint but are noisy estimations.
-We assume all three constraints are decoupled, ordered, probabilistic, binary, and expensive.
+As likability is unobservable, a decision-maker needs to seek advice from many colleagues who partially know each constraint but are noisy estimations.